CodeCatz/codecatz-tutorial/6-publish/index.md

 Once all changes have been added to a commit (if you make additional changes, you can make a new commit), it's time to sync them with the online copy of your repository which will be hosted on GitHub.

-The commit package you just saved will now appear under the History section.
-When you do this for the first time, you'll see a Publish option in the top right corner of the app.
+The commit package you just saved will now appear under the **History** section.
+When you do this for the first time, you'll see a **Publish** button in the top right corner of the app.

 <img src="{{ "/images/github-mac-1-review-changes-sync.png" | prepend: site.baseurl }}"/>

-Click the Publish icon to continue.
+Click the **Publish** button to continue.
 The app will ask you to login with your GitHub account.
 After you do this, a window will appear, asking you for a name and description for the repository, as it will appear on GitHub.

 It's important to name the repository for your Jekyll website in the following format: **username.github.io** - but replace the username part with your own GitHub username.
 For example, if your username was *codecat*, the name of your repository would be *codecat.github.io*.
-Once you've changed that, click the Push Repository button.
+Once you've changed that, click the **Push Repository** button.

 <img src="{{ "/images/github-mac-2-create-repo.png" | prepend: site.baseurl }}"/>